-Leah holds a M.Sc. in Regional and Urban Planning Studies with merit honors from the London School of Economics and Political Science, and a B.A. in Food System Studies magna cum laude from Tufts University.
+She holds an M.Sc. in Regional and Urban Planning Studies from the London School of Economics and Political Science and a B.A. in Food System Studies from Tufts University.

-Leah grew up in Connecticut and Malmo, Sweden, and also enjoys baking, spending time in nature, yoga, and exploring the city.
+Leah lives in Washington DC and enjoys baking, spending time in nature, yoga, and exploring the city.